 3. Ghost stories demystify death.

 One of the most popular themes in literature is death.
 Each of the thirteen stories nominated for the Booker Prize in 2011 were about death.
-Death is the universal human condition, and the unfortunate truth is that if you’re alive, you’re going to die (if you’re a zombie or a vampire, you get a break).
+Death is universal.
+The unfortunate truth is that if you’re alive, you’re going to die (if you’re a zombie or a vampire, you get a break).